 ESRC PhD Studentships 2024/25

 There are two types of PhD studentship available from the SGSSS – Supervisor led projects and Student led projects (Open competition).

-In the Supervisor led competition, students are recruited to defined PhD projects and the SGSSS will advertise all available Supervisor led PhD projects from early March 2022.
+In the Supervisor led competition, students are recruited to defined PhD projects and the SGSSS will advertise all available Supervisor led PhD projects from early March each year.

 In the Student led Open Competition, you propose a project which can be supervised by the University of Edinburgh.
 To be considered for this funding, you will first need to secure an offer to study a University of Edinburgh PhD in 2024/25, no later than January 11th 2024.
 You must also secure an SGSSS funding nomination from the University.
 Full details of the application process are listed below.